SamitHuang/mindocr-1/mindocr/data/transforms/README.md

 Please add unit test in `tests/ut/transforms` for the written transformation and try to cover different cases (inputs and settings).

 Please visually check the correctness of the transformation on image and annotation using the jupyter notebook.
 See `transform_tutorial.ipynb`.

+### Important Notes
+1. For spatial transformation operaions that will be used in text detection inference or evaluation (e.g. determinstic resize, scale), please record the space transformation information in `shape_list`.
+Otherwise, the postprocessing method won't be able to map the results back to the orignal image space.
+On how to record `shape_list`, please refer to [DetResize](./det_transforms.py).